nsood1997/devops-test/README.md

 2. Create new channel(s) which would receive notifications of a successful deployment and/or failed deployments.
 3. Get a notification into slack working.

-Write up how the experience was for you and how you made the decisions around notification.
+Write up how the experience was for you.

+> What technology did you use and why?
+> What challenges did you have (if any)?

 ### Future

+We have 4 e-commerce stores, each store has 5 a .com, .co.uk, .com.au, .ca.
+Each store and tld has several dev themes, a QA, a Creative and Production theme.

-If you had more time, say 3 weeks, how would you extend this project and make it more robust?
+How would you extend this project to cater for the given senario?
 What features would you like to add?
 What technology changes would you like to make?
 What budget $CAD would you like to achive the outcome?